ssh0/dotfiles/README.md

 dotfiles
 ========

-This repository contains my dotfiles and some tools in order to make it easy to make symbolic links to the right place and to add a new file into the dotfile directory.
+This repository contains my dotfiles.
+In order to set symbolic link, add new file to the directory, and manage machine specific configurations, I use [dot](https://github.com/ssh0/dot) which is bash script and is simple and configurable.

 Contents
 --------